otrv4/otrv4/otrv4.md

 3. Profile Expiration: This is the date the profile expires.
 It contains the amount of seconds from the epoch to the expiration date.
 Its format is the same as the "date-time" described in section 5.6 of RFC3339 [8].

+(TODO: why are we using a date-time format to specify the date the profile expires?
+Why do we use seconds since epoch when days since epoch would suffice?)

 4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.